agusprats/MERN-eCommerce/README.md

 MERN ecommerce website app

-# ∫tep of the project:
+# ∫teps of the project:

 - Design Shopping Cart Using HTML and CSS
 - Implement React Components For Product List, Filter, Cart